Desktop Publisher Job Requirements and Responsibilities

 Are you wondering what a desktop publisher does?
 Take a look at your favorite restaurant's menu, the brochure of that city on your bucket list of places to visit and that magazine on your coffee table (or on your e-reader).
 Whether you saw those items in print or online, it's likely a desktop publisher played a role in their creation.

-He or she used publishing software to produce them and also creates financial reports, business proposals, books, newspapers, newsletters, packaging, tickets, and business cards.
+A desktop publisher uses publishing software to produce them and also creates financial reports, business proposals, books, newspapers, newsletters, packaging, tickets, and business cards.

-A desktop publisher formats and combines text, numerical data, photographs, illustrations, charts and other visual elements.
+A desktop publisher formats and combines text, numerical data, photographs, illustrations, charts, and other visual elements.